OTPRelay/.github/profile/README.md

 While a web dashboard is on the horizon, OTP Relay primarily operates through mobile applications along with **integrations for Slack channels and emails**, simplifying feature and configuration management.

 > [!NOTE]
 > Development related information and tech stack will be discussed later.
 But in the backend, I am planning to use either Nodejs+Fastify or Nestjs.
-Regarding the mobile application developer
+Regarding the mobile application developer, any stack can be used.